Jaredkong/Homework-4/README.md

 There is a lot of redundant code that I could improve upon.
 For example, I made event listeners on every single button, with mostly the same code.
 To improve upon this, usage of radio buttons would greatly reduce the amount of code.
 There are also a lot of HTML elements that I had to grab.
 The highscores list could also be sorted by descending order, in order to show the highest first.
+Another issue is that this project is difficult to scale with this structure.
+For example, to add another question into this quiz is not as simple as just adding another question into the questions array.

+## License
+Idk man